kmishra9/PL2-AWS-Setup/README.md

   - **Apply an IAM Password Policy** -- ignore this for now -- Terraform will set this up to ensure that the passwords required to access the console by the researchers and admin are appropriately secure against standard brute-force and dictionary attacks.

 4. Once you've done this, open your copy of the `PL2 AWS Setup - Documentation Template` and fill in the yellow-highlighted items in the document (some can be filled in now, others you should fill in as you work through the rest of the setup).
-  - **Note**: You should hyperlink [Account ID: <123456789012>]() so it looks like what appears here, where you replace the Account ID with your own and link to your organization's IAM login page.
-This will be how members of the project log access the [AWS Management Console](https://console.aws.amazon.com/).
-Feel free to reference the [IAM Console and Sign-in Page documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/console.html).
+  - **Note**: You should hyperlink [Account ID: <123456789012>]() so it looks like what appears here, where you replace the <Account ID> with your own and link to your organization's IAM login page.
+This will be how members of the project log in to access the [AWS Management Console](https://console.aws.amazon.com/).
+    - **Documentation**: Feel free to reference the [IAM Console and Sign-in Page documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/console.html).
   - **Note**: You should also rename the template document to follow the naming convention `Organization_Name PL2 AWS Setup - Documentation`.
+    - **Example**: `Colford_Group PL2 AWS Setup - Documentation` or `BCHT PL2 AWS Setup - Documentation`

 5. In your web browser navigate to the [CIS Ubuntu Linux 16.04 LTS Benchmark Level 1 marketplace page](https://aws.amazon.com/marketplace/pp/B078TPPXV2?qid=1549956548098&sr=0-5&ref_=srh_res_product_title) and subscribe your SPA account to the software.
   - **Note**: This step may take a few minutes to complete but the page will notify you when your account has been successfully subscribed.

 6. Navigate to the [AWS Workspaces Console](https://us-west-2.console.aws.amazon.com/workspaces/home?region=us-west-2#listworkspaces:) and use it to create a "Standard" Windows 10 AWS Workspace called `Administration` in the US-West-2 (Oregon) region.
 Do not enable "Self Service Permissions" or "Amazon WorkDocs" and set the email to be your SPA email.
 The workspace should have a root volume capacity of 80GB and a user volume capacity of 0GB, both of which should be encrypted, and the "AutoStop (1 hour)" running mode is recommended.
 This can take up to 40 minutes to full create.
   - **Note**: Before you can create a Workspace, you will need to create a new `Simple AD` that will have `Size = Small`, an `Organization Name` of your choosing, `Directory DNS Name = corp.example.com` and a password for the *Directory Administrator* (which is different from the `Administration` workspace you're creating).
 You should generate a password using the strong random password generator linked from your copy of the Documentation Template and document the password in the *Directory Administrator* section of the AWS Workspaces credentials table.
-During creation of the `Simple AD` should also select the default VPC and subnets `us-west-2a` and `us-west-2b`.
+During creation of the `Simple AD`, you should also select the default VPC and subnets `us-west-2a` and `us-west-2b`.
 This will take a few minutes to create.
     - **Documentation**: Feel free to examine additional documentation on ["What Gets Created"](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/create_details_simple.html?icmpid=docs_ds_console_help_panel) when you create a directory with `Simple AD`.
   - **Note**: Attempting to create the Terraform setup from outside the Workspace (which is within the same VPC as the EC2 instance) will fail due to a VPC security group (firewall) configured only to allow access to the instance from within the VPC.
+Similarly, this ensures _your instance cannot be accessed from anywhere except one of the AWS workspaces that you set up_, and this is in an intentional design decision to ensure the data and instance stay secure.
 For advanced users attempting to change or modify this behaviour, see the `VPC` and `EC2` modules for more details.

 ## Administration From an AWS Workspace

 For the remainder of this section, you should be logged into your `Administration` AWS Workspace, which will be running Windows 10.
-To access your `Administration` workspace, you'll need to complete your user profile, [download an AWS Workspaces client](https://clients.amazonworkspaces.com/) for your device, and then login with username `Administration` and the password you've set (which you should document in the Documentation Template).
-See the email sent to your SPA email for exact details.
+To access your `Administration` workspace, you'll need to complete your user profile, [download an AWS Workspaces client](https://clients.amazonworkspaces.com/) for _your own device_ (i.e. a MacBook), and then login with username `Administration` and the password you've set (which you should record in the Documentation Template).
+See the email sent to your SPA email for more details and exact instructions.

-1. **Setup**
+1. **Workspace Setup**
   - Install [Google Chrome](https://www.google.com/chrome/) (main web browser).
   - Install [Atom](https://atom.io) (main text editor).
   - Install [GitBash](https://gitforwindows.org/) (version control & Terminal emulation).
   - Install [Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html) (automated Infrastructure-as-a-service tool).
-    - **Note**: Verify your installation is running smoothly ensuring the behaviour in the installation documentation matches what happens on your machine.
+    - **Note**: Verify your installation is running smoothly by ensuring the behaviour in the installation documentation matches what happens on your machine.
   - In a GitBash Terminal, type `ssh-keygen` to generate an SSH key pair for your `Administration` workspace
     - **Documentation**:Feel free to reference documentation on [Generating a New Key with ssh-keygen](https://www.ssh.com/ssh/keygen/)
     - **Note**: The ssh key will be generated by default at the path `~/.ssh/id_rsa` and the public key at `~/.ssh/id_rsa.pub`

 2. **Setting Up Terraform**
-  - From a GitBash Terminal, clone this GitHub repository on your Workspace (example: `git clone https://github.com/kmishra9/PL2-AWS-Setup.git`).
+  - From a GitBash Terminal, clone this GitHub repository on your Workspace (command: `git clone https://github.com/kmishra9/PL2-AWS-Setup.git`).
     - **Note**: This will create a folder called `PL2-AWS-Setup` in the same directory where you are when you run the clone command.
-To get back to the top level of your home directory (that's generally the best place to clone the GitHub repo), just type `cd`.
+To get back to the top level of your home directory (that's generally the best place to clone this GitHub repo), just type `cd`.
-  - Then, in Atom, create `terraform.tfvars` (at the top level of the GitHub repository i.e. `PL2-AWS-Setup/terraform.tfvars`) and open `variables.tf`.
+  - Then, in Atom, create a file and save it as `terraform.tfvars` at the top level of the GitHub repository (i.e. `PL2-AWS-Setup/terraform.tfvars`) and open the existing file, `variables.tf`.
   - In `variables.tf`, you will find a set of variable definitions, descriptions, and defaults.
 You will be responsible for assigning values to these variables, within the empty `terraform.tfvars` file.
+    - **Note**: The specific values you are responsible for assigning can have somewhat rigid requirements -- _read the documentation for each variable to prevent errors from occurring later_
     - **Example**: To assign a project name, you could type `project_name = "Kaiser-Flu"` in `terraform.tfvars`.
 Then, you would skip a line, and proceed to an assignment of the next variable documented in `variables.tf`.
 Feel free to make a copy of `example.tfvars.example` and rename it to `terraform.tfvars` to get started.
-    - **Documentation**: Feel free to check out the `Variable Files` section of [Terraform's documentation on input variables](https://www.terraform.io/docs/configuration/variables.html#Variable_Files) for more help.
+    - **Documentation**: Feel free to check out the "Variable Files" section of [Terraform's documentation on input variables](https://www.terraform.io/docs/configuration/variables.html#Variable_Files) for more help.

 3. **Running Terraform**
   - In a Terminal, navigate to this cloned GitHub repository.